 Tax Fees.
-Fees for services related to tax compliance, and tax planning and advice including tax assistance with tax audits.
-These services include assistance regarding federal, state and Canadian tax compliance and advice, review of tax returns, and federal, state and Canadian tax planning.
+Fees for services related to federal and state tax compliance planning and advice, including tax assistance with tax audits and review of tax returns.

 The services performed by Deloitte & Touche LLP were pre-approved in accordance with the Audit Committee's pre-approval policy whereby the Audit Committee pre-approves all audit and permissible non-audit services provided by the independent registered public accountants.
 The Audit Committee will generally pre-approve a list of specific services and categories of services, including audit, audit-related, tax and other services, for the upcoming or current year, subject to a specified cost level.
 Any service that is not included in the approved list of services must be separately pre-approved by the Audit Committee.